 Cheryl Barker

-I’ve been a member of FCW since 2006.
-It is well worth the drive I make each month because FCW provides me with inspiration, instruction, networking opportunities, and the much-needed fellowship and encouragement of fellow writers.
-I currently serve as President for FCW.
-Feel free to contact me with any questions or concerns.
+Cheryl has been a member of FCW since 2006.
+She feels it is well worth the drive she makes each month because FCW provides her with inspiration, instruction, networking opportunities, and the much-needed fellowship and encouragement of fellow writers.
+She currently serves as President for the group.
+Feel free to contact her with any questions or concerns.

 Phyllis Bell